adzaria/notes/bookshelf/BOOKSHELF.md

 # Bookshelf

-*Bellow is a collection of books, articles, websites and videos.
+*Bellow is a collection of books, articles, blogs, websites and videos.
 This list is only depicting what I would blindly recommend.*

 ## Books